ericyoondotcom/OculusGooglePhotos/README.md

 2. Website redirects user to Google login page
 3. Once authorized, Google redirects user back to companion website with a query parameter of the auth code
 4. Companion website trades authorization code for refresh token
+5. Companion website prompts user to open a new tab, where they can select photos
-5. Companion website calls a Firebase Function with the refresh token
+5. Companion website polls for the photos picker result
-6. Firebase Function saves the refresh token in the database paired with the code the user entered
+6. Companion website calls a Firebase Cloud Function, saving the refresh token and picker session ID in the database, paired with the code the user entered
-7. Unity scene polls a Firebase Function every 5 seconds given its generated code, Firebase Function returns the refresh token
+7. Unity scene polls a Firebase Function every 5 seconds given its generated code, Firebase Function returns the refresh token and session ID
 8. Unity trades in the refresh token for an access token whenever it expires